 There are topical skin creams for psoriasis, but they’re usually very limited or not as effective at relieving psoriasis on the scalp.
 Also, applying and washing off these topical creams on hair-covered skin may be very difficult when compared to using them on exposed skin.

 On the other hand, jojoba oil is easy to apply and spread throughout the scalp because of its overall liquid-wax consistency.
-It helps to lift up sebum and dead skin cells which are easily washed away, similar to the oil cleansing method of “oil dissolves oil”.
+It helps to lift up sebum and dead skin cells, which are easily washed away, similar to the oil cleansing method of “oil dissolves oil”.

 Frizzy, Dry Hair Treatment

-Jojoba oil prevents shampoo from washing off the natural oils in the hair that keeps it healthy.
+Jojoba oil prevents shampoo from washing off the natural oils in the hair that keep it healthy.
 Just apply the oil to your hair before washing it with shampoo, and it will lock in the natural oils that your hair needs to look amazing.
 Another alternative method is to apply the oil to the hair while it is still damp after washing.
-You’ll have to see how much works best for your hair’s thickness and length, but a little goes a long way.

 You’ll have to see how much works best for your hair’s thickness and length, but a little goes a long way.
-Application of jojoba oil before and after hair washing will prevent it from being frizzy and dry later.
+The application of jojoba oil before and after hair washing will prevent it from being frizzy and dry later.
 By using this nourishing oil, you will give your hair a second line of defense against any number of environmental factors that dry it out every single day.

 Hair Loss Prevention

-Hair loss is caused by many factors such as poor diet, skin conditions, and aging.
+Hair loss is caused by many factors, such as poor diet, skin conditions, and aging.
 The sad thing is that hair loss can’t be prevented since every hair strand has its own life cycle, causing it to fall out.
 Did you know that the average person may lose upwards of 50-100 strands of hair per day?
 That’s just scary!